Fool Night: Characters

-Publication
+Director of Human Resources at Transflora Medical Facility No. 4.
+Akira's superior.
+He is good at detecting lies.

+Media

+Manga

 Written and illustrated by Kasumi Yasuda, Fool Night started in Shogakukan's seinen manga magazine Big Comic Superior on November 13, 2020.
-Shogkaukan has collected its chapters into individual tankōbon volumes.
+Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on March 30, 2021.
-As of July 30, 2025, eleven volumes have been released.
+As of June 30, 2026, thirteen volumes have been released.

 In North America, the manga has been licensed for English release by Viz Media.
 It has been licensed in Southeast Asia by Shogakukan Asia.